suhas-srinath/suhas-srinath.github.io/_portfolio/portfolio-5-virtual-tryon.md

 **Status:** Under review at ICLR 2026

-**Collaborators:** Joint work with researchers from IISc and industry collaborators
+**Collaborators:** Joint work with researchers from IISc and Flipkart, Bengaluru